Accreditation

 ABET

-The Nuclear Engineering and Radiological Sciences Bachelor of Science in Engineering program is ABET-accredited by the Engineering Accreditation Commission of ABET.
+The Nuclear Engineering (B.S.E.) program is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and the Nuclear, Radiological, and Similarly Named Engineering Programs Program Criteria.
 ABET uses a system of peer review to ensure high-quality standards in engineering education.
-Licensed Professional Engineers must hold a degree from an ABET-accredited program.
+Licensed Professional Engineers must normally hold a degree from an ABET-accredited program.

 Mission